 Plantings or potted plants will not be permitted on graves at any time.

-Christmas wreaths or grave blankets are permitted on graves during Christmas season from Dec.
+Christmas wreaths or grave blankets are permitted on graves during the Christmas season from Dec.
 1 until Jan.
 20 of each year.
-Grave floral blankets may not be larger than two by three feet.
 Cemetery trees, shrubs and /or other plants may not be decorated with ornaments of any kind.

 To preserve the dignity of the cemetery, items placed on graves must be floral in nature.
 Commemorative items, balloons, pinwheels, glass items, votive or vigil lights, candles, statues, shepherd’s hooks, and stuffed animals are not permitted.